GreenVeggi/Thoth/pages/Asch situation.md

 - Experimental procedure developed by Solomon Asch in his studies of [[conformity]] to [[group]] opinion.
 Participants believed they were making perceptual judgments as part of a group, but the other members were trained to make deliberate errors on certain trials.
 	- Forsyth, D. R. (2019).
 Group dynamics (Seventh edition).
-Cengage.
+Cengage. #forsythGroupDynamics2019
+	- seminar #power
+	- theme #influenceAndPower
+	- métier